lakshmangiri/eventify/Notes.md

 * Once we write the server function, we call that function in the `route.ts`.
 There, we also write a if.. check to check whether the user data exist and then obtains that data using the ClerkId, which can be seen in the schema.
 * Similarly, let's update the source code for the following function as well `updateUser`, `deleteUser`.
 Copy the `route.ts` code and `utils.ts` code from the github repo which is done in the similar way as the `createUser`.
 * Then, lets create model for category and order model in the `models` folder follows the same method as user model and event model.
+* Now its time to deploy our application only then we can work with data hitting the MongoDB while signing in using the clerkProvider.
+To deploy, we are using `Vercel`.
+First, create an account with `Vercel` if not done already.
+* Select, Add New Project and connect to Github as the project is pushed into GitHub.
+Once the connection is done, all the repositories from the GitHub can be seen in the Vercel too.
+* Select `eventify` project(repo) and select import.
+The framework is set to be `NextJs`, the root directory is `./`, the env need to be processed.
+So, the contents from `.env` file is copied and pasted there.
+Before deploying, make sure you have the project in the Git repo and it is not an empty repo.
+Once deployed, the site can be seen live through the URL provided by vercel.
+* In the clerkProvider dashboard, we need to add the endpoint as the application is now in the live, we have to pass the url of the live application.
+The end point url can be something that will look like this `https://eventify-tau.vercel.app/api/webhooks/clerk` and we have to select `user` specific activites in the Events.
+* Copy the secret key from the dashboard and add it to the `.env` file locally and in the vercel deployment dashboard as well.
+It can be done in the settings under the project, add the `env` and hit save. then, move to deployment and select the project and `redeploy`.